Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

     softwareupdate -l         # list all software updates sudo softwareupdate -ia   # install them all (if appropriate) sudo reboot               # reboot

+#### Allow worker to talk to master Linux builder

+As of January 2019, we still had build machines in MacStadium that needed to talk to the master Linux builders on a public IP.
+Because of this, the DNS entries for the master Linux builders resolve to the public IP.
+This worker, celaya2, is going to live in the RPCI DMZ and needs to talk to the master builder on the RPCI private IP.
+This is accomplished by adding this line to /etc/hosts:

+    172.29.0.4   malbec2.bioconductor.org malbec2

+Once we no longer have machines in MacStadium, the Route53 DNS entry for the master Linux builders can be modified to point to the private IP and we can remove the line above from the hosts file.

 <a name="guest-firewall"></a>
 ### Firewall